-The Company's programs in the Australia and New Zealand region continued to operate at a reduced expenditure rate, while taking advantage of generative exploration opportunities with the acquisition of new projects.
-The Koonenberry gold project in New South Wales, Australia is being advanced by partner companies under earn-in and royalty agreements with EMX.
-In New Zealand, the Neavesville gold-silver project is being advanced under an agreement with Land & Minerals Ltd. ("L&M"), and the Ohakuri and Muirs Reef properties were added to the Company's exploration portfolio in 2016.
+The Company's programs in the Australia and New Zealand region continued to operate at a reduced expenditure rate, while continuing to evaluate generative royalty opportunities.
+The Koonenberry royalty property in New South Wales, Australia is being advanced by operator Koonenberry Gold Pty Ltd. In New Zealand, the Neavesville gold-silver royalty property is being advanced by operator E2 Metals Ltd. The QLD Gold property in Queesnland, Australia, was added to the Company's royalty generation portfolio in 2017.
+The Ohakuri and Muirs Reef gold projects, located on New Zealand's North Island, were dropped in 2017 due to concerns about acquiring social license to advance the properties.